 Donna Benton holds a Masters degree in Applied Behavioural Analysis.
 She has been working in the field of autism and ABA since 1999.
 Donna completed a 15-month internship at the Autism Partnership Clinic in Seal Beach, California.
 She serves as the regional coordinator for the greater London area, where she also consults to several local authority-run school programmes, provides training and support in implementing group ABA teaching in classroom settings, runs a group instructional programme, and provides consultation for international families.

 Claire King began working in the field of ABA in 2006, while completing her BSc in psychology at the University of Leeds.
 Since graduating in 2008, she has worked in a number of settings (homes, schools, and in the community) implementing ABA and further developing her skills both in the UK and in Australia.
 She has been employed by Autism Partnership since April 2011, when she joined our London centre.
 She currently carries out programme supervision, staff and parent training, as well as running training workshops for parents, professionals, and school staff.

-Rachel graduated from Huddersfield University in 2005 with a degree in psychology, and then worked as an assistant clinical child psychologist within the NHS and private sector.
-She joined Autism Partnership in 2011 as a therapist, and has since gained extensive experience implementing programmes both in the therapy centre and school setting.
-She now is responsible for case supervision and staff training in Yorkshire.
+Phil Casey graduated from Edinburgh University in 2009 with a Master’s in Psychology and then trained in Psychotherapy and Counselling.
+He joined Autism Partnership in 2014 as a Programme Specialist and has since gained extensive experience working in multiple settings with children, adolescents and young adults.
+He is now responsible for case supervision and staff training in the Yorkshire region.